Pablo2203/Pablo2203/README.md

 # Hi there, I'm Pablo 👋

-I am a professional transitioning into **backend development with Java**, while also having knowledge of other languages such as JavaScript, HTML, and CSS.
+I’m moving into the tech world as a developer.
+I specialize in Java on the backend and also have solid handling with JavaScript, HTML, and CSS.

 Currently, I am specializing in **Java and Spring WebFlux** through ITAcademy at Barcelona Activa, where I am:
 - Developing REST APIs